Elpeaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To change owner and group owner permissions
+To change permission with symbolic links